 Resolers can also do other repairs like closure straps, full sole replacements, no-edge and extra sensitivity for high-end performance shoes.
 To get a better idea of the total cost, it’s always recommended to chat with your resoler.

 In my experience, climbing shoes can take 1 - 3 resoles and about 1 rand repair before they lose their shape.
 If you take great care of the upper material and rand, it’s possible to get as many as 6 resoles on some shoes.

 A resole can’t fix bad smells!

-If you want your favourite pair last, then taking care of the upper material is a must.
+If you want your favourite pair to last, then taking care of the upper material is a must.
 Whether it’s leather or synthetic, upper materials degrade with any exposure to heat and the buildup of sweat, dirt and grime.

 HOW LONG DOES A RESOLE TAKE?

 The average wait time is 3 - 8 weeks with delivery.